Once upon a time, in a kingdom renowned for great works of art,

 and everywhere he looks he sees gardens he can’t help but marvel.

-The Prince is amazed by all the wonders that are happening before his eyes,
+The Prince is amazed by all the wonders taking place before his eyes,

-but soon he is even more amazed by another wonder that is on the rise.
+but soon he’s even more amazed by another one that’s on the rise.

 The Lion turns into a majestic king wearing the crown the sorcerer had worn,

-and the Star Diamond becomes a most resplendent maiden in the world.
+and the Star Diamond becomes a maiden with beauty only gods can adorn.

 and this is my daughter Princess Meissa whom after a shining star I named.’